kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/medium-copy.md

 ❌ Not scalable for very large datasets
 ❌ Entire dataset loads into memory

 For 13,000 pages (about 11 megabytes of data), I decided this was a perfectly reasonable trade-off.
 The embeddings load quickly, and the similarity search is fast enough for interactive use.
-It's not production-ready for millions of documents, but it proves that Kedro's built-in tools can handle non-trivial workloads well enough.
+It's easy to run locally, does not require any setup, and allowed me to iterate quickly on writing the pipeline.
+It would not be a suitable approach for production, as the pickled embeddings must be fully loaded into memory, and the PickleDataset does not offer the same range of features that a vector database would, like indexing, metadata filtering, or persistence in storage.
+But for a relatively small project, it demonstrates well enough that Kedro's built-in tools can handle non-trivial workloads.

 The results
 Integrating wiki embeddings into the context retrieval node significantly improved the quality of the output.
 The system could now answer questions about:
 Characters and locations